Likheet/aetheria-customer-forms/README.md

 ---

+## Automated validation

+- `pnpm run test:acne-complete` — runs the TypeScript harness in `scripts/testAcneComplete.ts` to exercise eight end-to-end acne scenarios (machine mismatches, subtype escalations, pregnancy safety, situational flares, and hormonal patterns).
+Use it after updating decision rules or recommendation logic to confirm the flows stay aligned with the spec.

 ## 1. Form Flow (Updated Client Consult)

 Static questions are grouped into sections; dynamic follow-ups are listed under the trigger that reveals them.